Gravito-optics and intensity correlations for binary inspiral signal detections: Intensity correlation functions

 where $\hat \Omega$ is the direction normal to the surface $S^2$ and $z = \vec x \cdot \hat \Omega $.
 The polarization vectors, $e_{\alpha \beta}^A( \hat \Omega)$, are plus and cross states, $A=+,\times$.
 Taking a single polarization $e_{\alpha \beta}^A( \hat \Omega) \to e_{\alpha \beta}( \hat \Omega)$,

-The detection period for gravitational wave signals from binary inspirals typically includes multiple cycles and the frequency can vary over this period.
-In general, calculation of Glauber correlations \eqref{1correlationfunction} and \eqref{correlationfunction} would include the frequency variations from \eqref{strain2}.
-In order to illustrate the application of Glauber correlations to LIGO-Virgo detections we assume a signal far from the source, take the propagation direction as $\hat z$ ({\it i.e.} $h(k,\hat \Omega) \to h(k,\hat z)$) and all the nonzero tensor components in the plane wave expansion \eqref{strain2} are the same, $h_{\alpha \beta} \left(u\right) \to h \left(u\right)$,
+The detection period for GW signals from CBC typically includes multiple cycles and the frequency can vary over this period.
+In general, calculation of correlation functions \eqref{1correlationfunction} and \eqref{correlationfunction} would include the frequency variations from \eqref{strain2}.
+In order to continue our general discussion of the application of first and second order correlations to GW detections we assume a signal far from the source, take the propagation direction as $\hat z$ ({\it i.e.} $h(k,\hat \Omega) \to h(k,\hat z)$) and all the nonzero tensor components in the plane wave expansion \eqref{strain2} are the same, $h_{\alpha \beta} \left(u\right) \to h \left(u\right)$,

 where $h(k)$ is the complex-valued Fourier amplitude of wave number $k$ in the plane wave expansion \cite{Isi18}.
-With this translation, the generic first order correlation of \eqref{1correlationfunction} can be specialized to a gravitational wave via \eqref{strain3} with the form
+With this translation, the generic first order correlation of \eqref{1correlationfunction} can be specialized to a GW via \eqref{strain3} with the form

 where $\tau$ is the delay time between detectors.
-Similarly, the generic second order correlation function from \eqref{correlationfunction} can be translated, via \eqref{strain3}, into the second order correlation function for gravitational waves
+Similarly, the generic second order correlation function from \eqref{correlationfunction} can be translated, via \eqref{strain3}, into the second order correlation function for GWs